Tierion/boltwall/README.md

 4. Make payment using the `payreq` string returned from the above request (this is done w/ your own node, NOT the boltwall API, since you are using your node as a client to pay the boltwall node).

-5. `GET http://localhost:5000/invoice?id=[INVOICE ID]` to check payment status of invoice.
+5. `PUT http://localhost:5000/invoice?id=[INVOICE ID]` to check payment status of invoice.
    Id is an optional query parameter if requesting from the same session as the `POST /invoice` request was made as the id can be inferred from a session cookie that is returned in that response.
+   Your request's session will be updated accordingly if the invoice state has changed.
+   For setups with [custom configs](#custom-configs), this is also a request that may require extra parameters in the body for satisfying a

 6. `GET http://localhost:5000/protected` will return a `200` status and a different message.
    Keep trying the request, and after 30 seconds you will get an expiration notice and `402` error.